Dr. Edward R Altherr, DMD, MS,PA

 Separators or Spacers

-Separators are little rubber doughnuts that may be placed between your teeth to push them apart so that orthodontic bands may be placed during your next appointment.
+Separators are little rubber doughnuts that are be placed between your teeth to push them apart so that metal bands may be placed on your back teeth at your next appointment.
 The separators will be removed before we place the bands.
-Separators do not mix well with sticky foods, toothpicks, or floss.
+Please be careful since separators do not do well with sticky foods, toothpicks, or when you floss around the teeth that they are near.